What Forms Do I Need to File Taxes?

 However, if you receive an unexpected form after you’ve filed, you will have to amend your return and that will cost you.

 So, make sure you have accurate and complete information before you file your taxes.
-The IRS website has a tax form checklist to help you but here’s a list of forms you will need this tax season.
+While the forms you need will depend on your specific situation, here is a list to get you started:

 1099 or W9 Forms